markbirss/lora-ws-raspberry-pi-pico-to-rpi-adapter/README.md

 # **DISCLAIMER**

-# Use of these GERBER, BOM and CPL are at your own risk
+# Use of these GERBER are at your own risk

 Support my work and considder **buying  me a coffee**